jhdjames37/emacs-config/readme.md

 In order to save your ssh/gpg passphrases, `keychain` should be installed.

+### Treesitter Configuration

+Since Emacs 29.1, treesitter has been itergrated into emacs.

+you can install language grammars following the guidelines [here](https://www.masteringemacs.org/article/how-to-get-started-tree-sitter).

 ## External Settings

 This configuration trys to be compatible with deamon mode.